-Kain Evans, EVP Chief Technology Officer - Valley Residential Services.
 Serves on the Finance Committee and provides Information Technology consulting.
 Valley Residential Services provides to all low-income, supervised housing for developmentally disabled adults, transitional housing for Veteran's recovering from substance abuse, and supervised visitation, transportation, and parenting skills instruction for parents who receive services from the Washington State Department of Social and Health Services (DSHS) Division of Children and Family Services (DCFS).
-Serving Walla Walla County with 10 hours volunteered in 2022.